 - Required improvements or buildout costs

-Create a true comparison by calculating cost per customer, not just cost per square foot.
-A 2,000 square foot space at £50/sq ft that attracts 100 daily customers costs £1,000 per customer annually.
-A 1,500 square foot space at £70/sq ft attracting 200 daily customers costs £525 per customer.
+Build a true comparison by calculating cost per customer, not just cost per square foot.
+A 2,000 square foot space at GBP 50/sq ft that attracts 100 daily customers costs GBP 1,000 per customer annually.
+A 1,500 square foot space at GBP 70/sq ft attracting 200 daily customers costs GBP 525 per customer.
 Guess which is actually cheaper?

 Lease terms matter as much as rates.
 That five-year lease might offer stability, but what if your business outgrows the space in year two?
-Conversely, month-to-month flexibility often comes with a 20-30% premium.
-Negotiate escalation clauses carefully – a 3% annual increase compounds frighteningly over time.
+Month-to-month flexibility often comes with a 20 to 30% premium.
+Negotiate escalation clauses carefully, because a 3% annual increase compounds frighteningly over time.

 What if you could reduce your real estate costs by 40% but had to invest that savings into marketing to maintain the same customer flow?
 Would that trade-off make sense for your business model?

-Hidden real estate costs lurk everywhere.
-Signage restrictions might require expensive alternatives.
+Hidden real estate costs are everywhere.
+Signage restrictions might force expensive alternatives.
 Older buildings might need accessibility upgrades.
 Some leases make you responsible for HVAC replacement.
 Read every clause, then read them again with a solicitor.

 Don’t forget opportunity costs.
-That premium location might stretch your budget, but calculate what you’d spend on marketing to achieve similar visibility in a secondary location.
+That premium location might stretch your budget, but calculate what you’d spend on marketing to get similar visibility in a secondary location.
 Sometimes expensive rent is cheap marketing.

-Operational expenses vary dramatically by location, often in unexpected ways.
+Operational expenses vary a lot by location, often in unexpected ways.
 That industrial area might have cheap rent but astronomical heating costs.
-The city centre location might seem expensive until you factor in reduced delivery charges due to supplier proximity.
+The city centre location might seem expensive until you factor in reduced delivery charges from supplier proximity.

-Labour costs fluctuate by location more than most realise.
+Labour costs shift by location more than most people realise.
 Minimum wage is just the starting point.
 Areas with labour shortages force higher wages.
 Difficult commutes require compensation premiums.
 University areas offer student labour but with high turnover.
 Calculate fully loaded labour costs including:

 - Base wages for your area